gsmarshall/gsmarshall.github.io/dsm_resilience/dsm_resilience_report.md

 ---

 ![floodplain map](assets/flooding.png)
+Authors: Sam Marshall and Hannah Rigdon

 ## Question and Overview

 This analysis is designed to assess how land cover in flood prone areas may impact urban resilience to climate change in Dar es Salaam, Tanzania.
 Using [PostGIS](https://postgis.net/) tools with a [PostgreSQL](https://www.postgresql.org/) server, we quantified the amount of impervious land cover relative to the flood prone area of each ward of the city by using building footprints and road centerlines as a proxy for impervious surfaces.
 We found significant variation in the amount of impervious land cover in flood-prone areas across different wards, with densely populated, coastal areas towards the center of the city having much more heavily developed floodplains.
-However, since our question was so simple and we encountered significant difficulties performing the analysis, we do not feel that these findings carry much weight.
+The detail and specificity of these findings is limited by the simplicity of our methods and challenges we encountered performing the analysis, but they may have use as a coarse, rapidly accessible tool for urban planning.

 ## Data